Morgan scores and Naeher saves in 2-1 victory over England.

 The top-ranked United States will face the winner of Wednesday's semifinal between the Netherlands and Sweden in the Americans' third straight appearance in the World Cup title match.

+"I think we've put so much into this journey together — and now we have one more game to close it out," Morgan said.

-It was also White's sixth goal but Morgan has the edge for the tournament's Golden Boot with three assists.
+White's goal was also her sixth but Morgan has the edge for the tournament's Golden Boot with three assists.
 White appeared to score her seventh in the 69th minute but video review determined she was offside — and the Americans in the crowd of 53,512 at Stade de Lyon roared.

 A video review went against the United States late in the game when it determined Becky Sauerbrunn had fouled White in the penalty area.
 England captain Steph Houghton's penalty shot was smothered by a diving Naeher in the 84th minute.